 UFC 259 features three championship bouts on the main card, making this a particularly high-stakes event.
 The headliner is a light heavyweight bout between defending champion Jan Blachowicz and Israel Adesanya.
 Adesanya currently holds the UFC Middleweight Championship, and if he wins, he will hold belts in two divisions.
 Also on the main card is a women’s featherweight title contest with champion Amanda Nunes defending her belt against Megan Anderson, and bantamweight champion Petr Yan defending his title against Aljamain Sterling.

-At UFC Fight Night 187 on March 13, a welterweight matchup between Leon Edwards (ranked third with a record of 18-3) and Khamzat Chimaev (9-0) is slated to serve as the main event.
-Chimaev, who sits at the 15th spot on the UFC welterweight roster, is the underdog in this fight, but as a newcomer to the UFC (he signed with the league in 2020) and with an undefeated record, he is still climbing the ranks and may be poised to pull off an upset.
+At UFC Fight Night 187 on March 13, a welterweight matchup between Leon Edwards and Belal Muhammad, both with a record of 18-3, is slated to serve as the main event.
+Muhammad, who sits at the 13th spot on the UFC welterweight roster, is the underdog in this fight, but as a seasoned fighter (he signed with the league in 2016) and with a similar fight record as his opponent, he may be poised to pull off an upset.

 UFC 260: Miocic vs. Ngannou 2